Doom 64: Reception

-Re-release
+Remaster

-Versions of Doom 64 for PC, Nintendo Switch, PlayStation 4, and Xbox One by Nightdive Studios were released on March 20, 2020, and for Stadia on May 12, 2020.
-These were included as a bonus for pre-orders of Doom Eternal, which was released almost simultaneously.
+A remaster of Doom 64 for the PC, Nintendo Switch, PlayStation 4, and Xbox One by Nightdive Studios was released on March 20, 2020, and for Stadia on May 12, 2020.
+It was included as a bonus for pre-orders of Doom Eternal, which was released almost simultaneously.

 The re-release includes The Lost Levels expansion, additional missions intended "to connect 'old' Doom to 'new' Doom".
-The Doom Marine is forced out of hell by the Resurrector, the Mother Demon's sister, and must fight his way back to hell to slay the creature.
+The Doom Marine is forced out of Hell by the Resurrector, the Mother Demon's sister, and must fight his way back to Hell to slay the creature.